arangodb/docs/README.md

 <meta property="og:description" content="You can do this and that with X, and it is ideal to solve problem Y" />
 ```

-### Navigation

-Each book has a navigation tree represented as a nested data structure in YAML.
-This is being read by the NavigationTag plugin to create the navigation on the
-left-hand side.

-The YAML file for a book can be found here: `_data/<version>-<book>.yml`.
-For example, the 3.8 AQL navigation is defined by `_data/3.8-aql.yml`.

 ### Adding a page

 Start off by finding a file name.
 It should be: